 To fully get these benefits of being a business owner it is important to get your business finances organized.
 Below we’ll share the things we’ve learned in our entrepreneurial journey and how we organize and keep track of our business finances and prepare for tax season.

 We list this first because it makes everything else so much easier!
 Keeping track of your business expenses is much simpler if you use separate bank accounts for business and personal use.
 Even if you don’t decide to get an actual business bank account at this time, you can still use a separate personal bank account exclusively for business activities.
 We have a personal checking account we use for personal deposits and expenses and a separate business checking account for business deposits and expenses.
 Do the same thing with your credit cards also.
 Use one for personal expenses and one for business.
 It is so much easier to keep track of your business income and expenses if those transactions are not intermixed with all of your personal transactions.

 Keep Track of Your Income and Expenses

 Preparing for tax time will be easier if you keep track of your income and expenses throughout the year.
 We recommend doing this monthly.
 When we first started we used a simple Income and Expense tracker.
 Eventually, as our business grew, we decided to move to Quickbooks Online for keeping track of our business finances.
 Quickbooks is the industry standard when it comes to keeping track of business finances.
 It also easily generates financial reports (profit and loss, balance sheet, etc.) to help you understand how your business is performing.
 It also comes with a handy mobile app where you can enter your expenses on the go and snap pictures of your receipts.
 We use the Simple Start level for Quickbooks Online and it does everything we need.
-If you are a new Quickbooks user you can buy a 1 year subscription on Amazon for a big discount off the regular price for your first year!
+Use our referral link to get 50% off your first 6 months!